-With > 45 years of offering restriction enzymes to the research community, NEB has earned the reputation of being a leader in enzyme technologies.
+With over 45 years of offering restriction enzymes to the research community, NEB has earned the reputation of being a leader in enzyme technologies.
 Working continuously to be worthy of that distinction, NEB strives to develop enzymes of the highest purity and unparalleled performance.

 - >180 restriction enzymes are Time-Saver qualified, meaning you can digest DNA in 5-15 minutes, or digest DNA safely overnight.

 - Choose from >265 restriction enzymes, the largest selection commercially available.

 - Choose a High-Fidelity (HF®) restriction enzyme, which has been engineered for reduced star activity, rapid digestion (5-15 minutes) and 100% activity in rCutSmart Buffer.
 A vial of 6X Purple Load Dye is included with every HF restriction enzyme.

 - All of our restriction enzymes undergo stringent quality control testing, ensuring the highest levels of purity and lot-to-lot consistency.

 Use Enzyme Finder to select restriction enzymes by name, sequence, overhang or type.

 Restriction Endonucleases: A

 Restriction Endonucleases: C-G

 Restriction Endonucleases: H-M